 They were also conducted in six states as part of the often forgotten 1885 census, including Nebraska, Florida, Colorado, New Mexico, North Dakota and South Dakota.
 Unfortunately, some of the 1885 schedules no longer exist or are not included in Ancestry’s database – but they do offer the 1885 records for Colorado, Florida and Nebraska.

 Despite the limited number of years that mortality schedules were compiled, for those individuals who were recorded on these documents there is a wealth of information to be found.
 And since these records predate vital records in many locations, they provide an invaluable tool for family history researchers.

 The average mortality schedule includes the deceased person’s name, estimated birth year, birth place, age, death date, cause of death and more.
 These details are all found in the free index, which may also contain additional information – like facts about the individual’s parents.
 More information can be found on the original document in most cases (if you have a paid Ancestry account).

 An Index Entry for a 1870 Mortality Schedule:

-While the information contained in these schedules is much the same as you might find on an ancestor’s death certificate, it should not be relied on to have the same level of accuracy.
+While the information contained in these records is much the same as you might find on an ancestor’s death certificate, it should not be relied on to have the same level of accuracy.
 Why?
 The information collected on mortality schedules, like that of any census, is dependent on the care of the enumerator as well as the accuracy of the person providing the information at the time.